lamhq/tech-notes/pages/backend/javascript/types/number.md

 JavaScript uses double-precision floating-point format numbers as specified in IEEE 754 and can only safely represent numbers between `-(2^53 - 1)` and `2^53 - 1`.

-Safe in this context refers to the ability to represent integers exactly and to correctly compare them.
+"Safe" in this context refers to the ability to represent integers exactly and to correctly compare them.

 For example, `Number.MAX_SAFE_INTEGER + 1 === Number.MAX_SAFE_INTEGER + 2` will evaluate to true, which is mathematically incorrect.